pussinboots/angularjs-crypto/README.md

 	cfCryptoHttpInterceptor.contentHeaderCheck = new ContentHeaderCheck(['application/json', 'application/json_enc']);
 }
 ```
-The default configured Content-Type is showd above.
+The default configured Content-Type is shown above.
 That means only for request's and responses
 that have one of the aboved Content-Type will be enrypted/decrypted.
 For example if you perform a request with the Content-Type : 'text/plain'.
 This request will be skipped for encryption even if shouldCrpyt is set to true.

 There is also the possibilities to implement your own ContentHeaderCheck that for example always return